承徳二年二月二日 Shōtoku 2 {1098} 2.2

 -

-The current Queen-Consort (chūgū 中宮) is Tokushi, princess of the blood (Tokushi or Atsuko naishinnō 篤子内親王).
-She was the principal consort of the current sovereign, Horikawa Tennō 堀河天皇 (日本人名大辞典). ↩
+The current queen-consort (chūgū 中宮) was Tokushi, or Atsuko naishinnō (篤子内親王).
+She was the principal consort of the sitting sovereign, Horikawa Tennō 堀河天皇 (日本人名大辞典). ↩

 -

-Minamoto no Morotada (1054–1114) was a high-ranking courtier, who held a post on the Council of State Provisional Senior Councillor (gon dainagon 権大納言).
-Holding senior second rank he was the third in rank after the Viceroy Fujiwara no Moromichi and Minister of the Left Minamoto no Toshifusa (公卿補任). ↩
+Minamoto no Morotada (1054–1114) was Provisional Senior Councillor (gon dainagon 権大納言) on the Council of State.
+Holding senior second rank he was the third in rank after Viceroy Fujiwara no Moromichi and Minister of the Left Minamoto no Toshifusa (公卿補任). ↩

 -

-Kengō was the name of a lecturer, the person in charge of the ceremony attended by these nobles in Uji.
-Although no mention is made of a memorial service, as noted above, the lecture was most likely in commemoration of the passing of Tadazane's great-grandfather Yorimichi. ↩
+As lecturer, Kengō was in charge of the ceremony attended by these nobles in Uji.
+Although no mention is made of a memorial service, it was likely in commemoration of the passing of Tadazane's great-grandfather, Yorimichi. ↩

 -

-The location of the Kyōgoku residence is unclear, although it was likely on the Higashi Kyōgoku Ōji 東京極大路, which glosses as the East Capital's Outernmost Street, representing the easternmost north-west street on the capital's original checkerboard layout. ↩
+The location of the Kyōgoku residence is unclear, although it was likely on Higashi Kyōgoku Ōji Avenue 東京極大路, which glosses as the East Capital's boundary. ↩

 -